How to start a mobile mechanic business: a founder's guide

 • Download the JIM app to explore its features for on-the-go payments.

-You might want to explore an SBA Microloan.
-These loans, which range from $5,000 to $50,000, are great for startup costs.
-Interest rates typically fall between 8% and 13%.
+An SBA Microloan is a strong option for startup costs.
+These loans, which range from $5,000 to $50,000, are designed for small businesses and certain not-for-profit childcare centers, with interest rates typically between 8% and 13%.
+Source: U.S. Small Business Administration, Microloans.
 You can also look into equipment financing specifically for your van and diagnostic tools.

 Manage your cash flow

 Many new mechanics focus on startup costs but forget about day-to-day operational expenses.
-You should have at least six months of working capital set aside.
+Keep at least six months of working capital set aside.
 This fund covers fuel, insurance, and marketing before your business generates consistent income.
 A good target is $8,000 to $12,000.

-A mistake some mechanics make is mixing their personal and business finances.
+Mixing personal and business finances creates bookkeeping headaches and weakens your LLC's legal separation.
 Open a dedicated business bank account as soon as your LLC is formed.
 This simplifies bookkeeping and makes tax time much easier.
-It also reinforces the legal separation between you and your business.

 Here are 3 immediate steps to take: